Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Related Work

-\cparagraph{Transportation application} In the application of transportation system, drones rely on accurate vehicle observation to detect early signs of traffic congestion.
+In the application of transportation system, drones rely on accurate vehicle observation to detect early signs of traffic congestion.
 This enables traffic operators to apply mitigation measures, reducing the carbon footprint in one of the world's highest-emission sectors.
-Bakirci \textit{et al}.~\cite{bakirci2024enhancing} explored vehicle detection using the YOLOv8 algorithm on aerial images captured by a custom UAV.
-Samir \textit{et al.}~\cite{samir2020age} leveraged a DRL algorithm to optimize the trajectories of UAVs, with the objective of minimizing the age of information of collected data.
+Samir \textit{et al.}~\cite{samir2020age} leverage a DRL algorithm to optimize the trajectories of UAVs, with the objective of minimizing the age of information of collected data.
+Bakirci \textit{et al}.~\cite{bakirci2024enhancing} explore vehicle detection using the YOLOv8 algorithm on aerial images captured by a custom UAV.
 While these approaches demonstrate high performance in the detection of traffic vehicles, scalability becomes a challenge since they only deal with a small number of drones within a short duration.

-In summary, previous approaches have either neglected the long-term advantages of strategic sensing, or failed to effectively adapt to failures and scale without encountering centralized bottlenecks.
-To overcome these shortcomings, the proposed approach empowers drones to make informed and proactive decisions based on predicted traffic flow, while enabling them to independently adjust to changing conditions and unexpected events, ensuring both scalability and resilience without relying on centralized control.
+In summary, previous approaches have either neglected the long-term advantages of strategic sensing, or failed to scale without encountering centralized bottlenecks.
+To overcome these shortcomings, the proposed approach empowers drones to make informed and proactive decisions based on predicted traffic flow, while enabling them to independently adjust to changing conditions and unexpected events, ensuring both scalability and adaptability without relying on centralized control.
+Table~\ref{table:criteria} illustrates the comparison to related work in different types of criteria.